 And the following functions should read as:

 Once the Shift type is created, you are ready to apply it to shifts on the Schedule, which will be how we send the holiday hours and payment to your payroll system.

 You will use Planday to keep track of your absence balances and your absence requests.
 All absences will come through Planday first, and then on to the payroll system.

 The process for both requesting and approving absence will be the same as normal, for both fixed and accrued absence accounts.
-Absence will be requested by the employee and approved by the manager through Schedule > Absence requests.
+Absence will be requested by the employee and approved by the manager through Schedule > Leave requests.

 For more information on the absence requests and approvals, have a look at this guide.

-Sending Absence to your payroll system
+Sending Absence data to your payroll system

 As the absence request on its own has no links to Payroll, you will need to make that connection through Shifts from your Schedule.
 That way, the correct payment will register automatically.